henkla/trackup/README.md

 ## Options

-  `-h, --help`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;displays the help section
-  `-l, --list`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;prints all stored paths to stdout
-  `-s, --status`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;checks the validity of each stored path
-  `-a, --add <PATH>`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;add a new file to be tracked
-  `-r, --remove <PATH>`&nbsp;&nbsp;removes a previously tracked file
-  `-c, --clean`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;will remove any stored path that is not valid

-## Good to know

-💡 In compliance with [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), combined short options are allowed.
+  The script takes a number of different options.
+In compliance with [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), combined short options are allowed.
 For instance, `-cl` will be interpreted the same way as `--clean --list`.

-💡 The commands will be performed in a fixed order, no matter which order you enter them:
+Furthermore, the commands will be performed in a fixed order, no matter which order you enter them:
   1. Show help (and then exit)
   2. List file status
   3. Clean tracked files
   4. List files
   5. Add files
   6. Remove files

 *In other words: `--list --clean` will be handled as if you entered `--clean --list`.*

+##### Below is a list of all available commands:
+  `-h, --help`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;displays the help section
+  `-l, --list`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;prints all stored paths to stdout
+  `-s, --status`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;checks the validity of each stored path
+  `-a, --add <PATH>`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;add a new file to be tracked
+  `-r, --remove <PATH>`&nbsp;&nbsp;removes a previously tracked file
+  `-c, --clean`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;will remove any stored path that is not valid

 ## Todo
 * Handle how symlinks are handled